 The legal principle of universal jurisdiction is increasingly being used to bring accountability for atrocity crimes across the world.
 An overview of recent developments sheds light on certain patterns that may have begun to emerge.

-Hayley Evans is a second-year student at Harvard Law School.
+Hayley Evans is a Research Fellow at the Max Planck Foundation for International Peace and the Rule of Law.
+She graduated from Harvard Law School, where she was co-president of the Harvard National Security and Law Association and Executive Editor for Online of the Harvard International Law Journal.
 Prior to law school, Hayley spent two years working for the Justice Department’s Antitrust Division.
-She graduated cum laude from the University of Notre Dame with a B.A. in Political Science and a minor in Anthropology.
+She graduated cum laude from the University of Notre Dame.

 Subscribe to this Lawfare contributor via RSS.

 ‘The Politics of Truth’: The U.K. Overseas Operations Act and Legislation on Northern Ireland Legacy

 Two recent moves to “protect” veterans from “lawfare”—the Overseas Operations Act and a command paper on Northern Ireland legacy—illustrate its attempts to strike a balance between impunity and accountability.

 The U.K. proscribed the U.S.-based neo-Nazi group Atomwaffen Division as a terrorist organization.
 The move appears to be more for international solidarity and to provide tools to combat online propaganda than one of current and direct operational necessity.

 Schrems II will certainly affect the U.K.’s future data protection landscape.
 But the decision’s effects on Britain are not as catastrophic as some observers may have feared.